strategineer/personal-website/content/blog/2025-01-23/index.md

 ## What's cool about the Maze of the Blue Medusa?

 I read dozens of modules in preparation for running this campaign.
-I was looking for a special module to give myself the solid foundation I wanted to help me run my best campaign yet.
+I was looking for something special to give myself the solid foundation I felt like I needed to help me run my best campaign yet.

 The Maze of the Blue Medusa megadungeon fit that bill perfectly --- it's cool, it's out there and it's also very me.

 ### Great abstract, surreal art combined with evocative descriptions

 The Maze of the Blue Medusa is a product of a collaboration between Zak Sabbath and Patrick Stuart where Sabbath drew abstract, surreal room art to set the tone and would pass his art on to Stuart who would then write descriptions to breathe life into each area.

 This back-and-forth continued for several years producing the one-of-a-kind Maze of the Blue Medusa.

 Despite this process, the megadungeon isn't as funhousey as you might expect.
 The megadungeon is partitioned into several sections with common visual, literary and gameplay themes spread throughout which helps connect the rooms together into a cohesive whole.